AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/token_server_android.md

 Build and run the project in your Android simulator in the local machine to perform the following actions:
 - Join a channel.
-- Renewing a token every 10 seconds.
+- Renew a token every 10 seconds.

 <div class="alert note">If you are using an x86 simulator, make sure the target API level is 22 or earlier.
 If the target API level is 23 or later, text relocation error may occur.</div>